Ruchith1018/EI_Study_Coding_Exercise/README.md

    - **Key Classes**:
      - `Worker`: Represents an employee who can have subordinates.
      - `Main`: Demonstrates the creation of an organization hierarchy and prints out the structure.

+# Exercise 2 - Astronaut Daily Schedule Organizer

+## Overview
+The **Astronaut Daily Schedule Organizer** is a console application designed to manage daily tasks effectively.
+This application allows users to add, remove, and view tasks with specific descriptions, times, and priorities.
+It also includes features for marking tasks as completed and filtering tasks based on priority.

+## Features
+- **Add Tasks**: Users can add tasks with descriptions, start and end times, and priorities (Low, Medium, High).
+- **Remove Tasks**: Users can remove tasks by providing the task description.
+- **Mark Tasks as Completed**: Users can mark tasks as completed to keep track of their progress.
+- **View Tasks**: Users can view all tasks or filter them by priority.
+- **Conflict Detection**: The application checks for conflicts when adding tasks with overlapping times.